Scaling limit of the invasion percolation cluster on a regular tree: Bottom-up construction

-The backbone is the union of the intervals $[x_i,x_{i+1}]$ for all $i\geq0$, and the rest of the IPC consists of sub-critical percolation clusters attached to each vertex of the backbone $y\in[x_i,x_{i+1})$.
+The backbone is the union of the intervals $[x_i,x_{i+1}]$ for all $i\geq0$, and the rest of the IPC consists of subcritical percolation clusters attached to each vertex of the backbone $y\in[x_i,x_{i+1})$.
 We can now write